juliannehiew/Project-1-Prophet-Stock-Forecast/README.md

   These datasets are noisy, displaying large momentums of each stocks, especially TSLA.
 The sharp plung of TSLA stocks on end of August 2020 is closely associated with the drop in registrations of EV in China as mentioned above.

   # Part 7: Comparision of Stock Performance

+ One of the most commonly used and talked about risk measures in investing is the Sharpe Ratio.
+Sharpe Ratio tells an analyst the return per unit of risk.
+In other words, how much extra return you will receive per unit of risk that you take on.
+Any Sharpe Ratio above 1.00 generally means the portfolio or stock is acceptable to hold because you are receiving an excess return per unit of risk.
+Anything above 2.00 or 3.00 is considered very good.
+The opposite can be said for anything with a Sharpe Ratio below 1.00, where it may worry an investor that they are putting their money into a more risky asset.

  ## ![Combined Stocks Risk Analysis](https://github.com/juliannehiew/Project-1-Prophet-Stock-Forecast/blob/main/Combined%20Stocks%20-%20Risk%20Analysis.JPG)

- In comparision of the three stocks, TSLA has some outliers; what this suggests is that during the period being considered, same stock 'over-perform' and as well 'under-perform' in relation to where the bulk of the rest data values.
+ In comparision of the three stocks, TSLA has the most outliers; what this suggests is that during the period being considered, same stock 'over-perform' and as well 'under-perform' in relation to where the bulk of the rest data values.
 The enclosed area where signifies 50% of the data is resident lies within the box.
 In respect of the box plot, SPY has the narrowest box that indicates the data are mor condensed.

   # Part 8 : Cumulative Return